tediousjs/node-mssql/README.md

 ## Pool Management

 An important concept to understand when using this library is [Connection Pooling](https://en.wikipedia.org/wiki/Connection_pool) as this library uses connection pooling extensively.
+As one Node JS process is able to handle multiple requests at once, we can take advantage of this long running process to create a pool of database connections for reuse; this saves overhead of connecting to the database for each request

-As one Node JS process is able to handle multiple requests at once, we can take advantage of this long running process to create a pool of database connections for reuse; this saves overhead of connecting to the database for each request (as would be the case in something like PHP, where one process handles one request).
+(as would be the case in something like PHP, where one process handles one request).

 With the advantages of pooling comes some added complexities, but these are mostly just conceptual and once you understand how the pooling is working, it is simple to make use of it efficiently and effectively.

-### The Global Connection (Pool)
+### The Global Connection Pool

-To assist with pool management in your application there is the global `connect()` function that is available for use.
-As of v6 of this library a developer can make repeated calls to this function to obtain the global connection pool.
-This means you do not need to keep track of the pool in your application (as used to be the case).
-If the global pool is already connected, it will resolve to the connected pool.
-For example:
+To assist with pool management in your application there is the `sql.connect()` function that you use to connect to the global connection pool.
+You can make repeated calls to this function, and if the global pool is already connected, it will resolve to the connected pool.
+The following example obtains the global connection pool by running `sql.connect()`, and then runs the query against the pool.

 ```js
 const sql = require('mssql')